 The Preliminary Views, Recognition of Elements of Financial Statements and Measurement Approaches was approved in June 2011.

 - The economic resources measurement focus should be defined as follows:

 The economic resources measurement focus incorporates all outflows of resources and inflows of resources and all assets, liabilities, deferred outflows of resources, and deferred inflows of resources.

-- Recognition concepts for financial statements prepared using the economic resource measurement focus should include a three-step hierarchy, in which an item is first evaluated to determine whether it meets the definition of an asset or liability.
+- Recognition concepts for financial statements prepared using the economic resources measurement focus should include a three-step hierarchy, in which an item is first evaluated to determine whether it meets the definition of an asset or liability.
 If the item does not meet the definition of an asset or liability, the item is evaluated to determine whether it meets the definition of a deferred outflow of resources or deferred inflow of resources.
-If the item does not meet the definition of a deferred outflow of resources or deferred inflow of resources, the item would be evaluated to determine whether it meets the definition of an outflow of resources or inflow of resources.
+If the item does not meet the definition of a deferred outflow of resources or deferred inflow of resources, the item should be evaluated to determine whether it meets the definition of an outflow of resources or inflow of resources.